arcturusInk/Poker/README.md

+# 3- Car Poker

-# Poker: A program that accepts as its input a collection of hands of cards, and selects the winner from among those hands.
+## A program that accepts as its input a collection of hands of cards, and selects the winner from among those hands.

 Input Format
 ------------